a1h2med/Anubis-IDE/README.md

 # Anubis IDE
+It's an **open source** IDE code.
 Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .

 (![Anubis](https://www13.0zz0.com/2020/07/22/02/845694578.png))

+# Objective
+We created Anubis IDE as a task in our Graduation Project in Faculty of Engineering Ain-Shams Univeristy to help us edit and compile Micropython Codes .
+We added some features on it like upload our code on **esp32**. **(this is feature is hidden)**

 ## Requirements
 - Python